• Skip to primary navigation

 • 2 eggs

-• 2 soft and brown medium sized bananas approximately 160 grams
+• 2 ripe bananas approximately 160 grams

 Instructions

-• Add the self raising flour, caster sugar, brown sugar and cinnamon to your Thermomix bowl and mix for 10 seconds on speed 5.
-Scrape down the sides of your Thermomix bowl and mix for a further 5 seconds on speed 5.
+• Add the self raising flour, caster sugar, brown sugar and cinnamon to your Thermomix bowl and mix for 10 seconds, Speed 5.

 Notes